 Custom Node Types

-Coalesce comes with built-in Node types and Packages for data transformations, you can also create your own custom Nodes using YAML, Jinja 2, and SQL.
+Coalesce comes with built-in Node types and Packages for data transformations, you can also create your own custom Nodes or UDN(user-defined Nodes) using YAML, Jinja 2, and SQL.

 To make your own Node Type, go to Build Settings>Node Types and select New Node Type to start from scratch or Duplicate on any Node Type to extend existing functionality.